 We talked with Mattias Jansson, senior advisor to the Norwegian National Pilgrim Center, and began to understand how many different trails one can follow, and the range of trip styles and lengths one can arrange individually.
 The newest route even follows the ancient shipping paths, for those who want to take to the sea.

 Our best advice is to check out the Pilgrim Center's St. Olav website, and contact the center to help design the path that fits you best.
-For a colorful description of the possibilities, we'll add our our interview with Mattias here soon.
+For a colorful description of the possibilities, listen to our interview with Mattias here.